rng-guy/NFSMWBartender/README.md

 This feature set **fixes two bugs**:
 * you can no longer get BUSTED due to line-of-sight issues while the EVADE bar fills, and
-* ground supports (Cross, Rhinos etc.) will no longer stop spawning in longer pursuits.
+* ground supports (Cross, SUVs, etc.) will no longer stop spawning in longer pursuits.

 &nbsp;